-Compared to the general timeline described in Chapter II, which applies throughout the EU, this Chapter deals with timelines customised per applied tariff period1).
-The first four Figures cover the cases where the tariff period is equal to one year: January-December (Bulgaria, Croatia, Czech Republic, Finland, Germany, Greece, Hungary, Italy, Lithuania, Luxembourg, the Netherlands, Poland, Slovenia, Spain), April-March (France), July-June (Portugal) and October-September (Denmark, Great Britain, Ireland, Northern Ireland, Romania, Sweden).
-The last three Figures cover the cases where the tariff period is more than one year: the 5th timeline covers the situation in Belgium with a four-year tariff period, the $6^{th}$ - situation in Austria with a four-year tariff period and the 7th - situation in Slovakia with a five-year tariff period.
+Compared to the general timeline described in Chapter II, which applies throughout the EU, this Chapter deals with timelines customised per applied tariff period 1).
+The first four Figures cover the cases where the tariff period is equal to one year: January-December (BG, CZ, DE, ES, FI, GR, HR, HU2), IT, LT, LU, NL, PL, SI, SK), April-March (FR), July-June (PT) and October-September (DK, GB, NIR, IE, RO, SE).
+The last two Figures cover the cases where the tariff period is more than one year: the 5th timeline covers the situation in BE and the 6th - situation in AT.

-Each Figure includes the following boxes shown on the general timeline in Chapter II: different ADs of the TAR NC, annual yearly capacity auctions in July, publication of tariff information before the annual yearly capacity auctions and before the tariff period (including the 'early compliance' case), deadlines for information provision from TSOs to ENTSOG.
+Each Figure includes the following boxes shown on the general timeline in Chapter II: different ADs of the TAR NC, annual yearly capacity auctions in July, publication of tariff information before the annual yearly capacity auctions and before the tariff period, deadlines for information provision from TSOs to ENTSOG.
 As with the general timeline in Chapter II, for publication requirements each box includes information on whether the respective tariffs are derived in accordance with the 'new' or 'old' RPM.
 In addition, each Figure shows the timing for ENTSOG's preparation of implementation and effect monitoring reports, which does not appear on the general timeline in Chapter II but rather on the respective timeline in Part 1.